 One surefire way companies fall into the commodity trap is by positioning themselves as problem-solvers—rather than problem finders—of their prospects’ identified needs.
 This is what Lisa Cummings, VP of Learning Products at Corporate Visions, calls “same-same messaging.”

 “Good intentions go bad when companies focus on differentiation like ‘best in class’ or ‘flexible’ or ‘scalable’,” Cummings says.
 “Those qualities are good, yet they don’t do anything to get your customer to act because it’s the same thing everyone else is saying.”

 When companies fall into “same-same messaging,” it reinforces your prospects’ notion that your solution is simply a commodity in a market of virtually interchangeable offerings.
 When that happens, the conversation gravitates toward one thing—lowering the price.

 When all things seem equal, the prospect goes with the least expensive vendor, and the competition becomes the proverbial race to the bottom, Cummings said, where “the finish line trophy goes to the one with the lowest margins.”

-Salespeople, Cummings adds, must be prepared to articulate value.
+Salespeople, Cummings adds, must be prepared to articulate value proposition.
 Part of that means knowing which questions to ask during the various phases of the buying cycle.
-Before getting tangled up in the debate about why your company offers the best solution for your customer, Cummings believes companies must first get the prospect to say ‘yes’ to another question: Why should I change?
+Before getting tangled up in the debate about Why Your company offers the best solution for your customer, Cummings believes companies must first get the prospect to say ‘yes’ to another question: Why should I change?

 “If you bring some memorable insights that help them see their world is changing, you can help them predict a potentially painful future,” Cummings said.
 “When they feel the pain coming, they’ll urgently want to change.’